Construction Engineering Courses

 Hours: 3

 All phases of the capstone project are developed as a team, including preliminary engineering design process, construction constraints, interaction with clients, identification of engineering problems, developments of proposal, identification of design criteria, cost estimating, planning and scheduling, application of codes and standards, development of alternatives and selection of best alternative.
 All deliverables are identified.
-Prerequisites: CONE 322 and CONE 332.
+Prerequisites: CONE 322 with a minimum grade of C and CONE 332 with a minimum grade of C.

 CONE 471 - Construction Engineering Capstone Project